Building a Budget with Allocations

 Student-Based Funding

-Schools receive a base weight amount of funding for each student, along with additional funds to support students with greater needs.
 All student-based funds are fully flexible, but schools that serve special student populations are encouraged to use additional dollars to support services for Multilingual Learners (ML), Special Education (SPED), Pre-K, and At-Risk students.

-For more information on student-based funding, please see the DCPS Budget website.
+For more information on student-based funding, please see the DCPS budget website.

 Title I – Instructional